 - Bringing credits from dual enrollment courses in high school

 In most of these situations, many families pay for these credits which means, if they don’t transfer to the new institution, that is money down the drain.
 Unfortunately, it happens every. single. day.

 When it comes to graduating debt free, there are two sides of the equation:

 - Increasing the debt-free money a student has (i.e. by securing free funding via scholarships, grants and cash awards, working, etc.)

 - Reducing the amount of money a student needs

 As Part 3 of our Paying for College series, we are still focusing on “reducing the amount needed” side of the equation and, in this video, we go on a little bit of a tangent talking about how students in a situation where they need to transfer credits are losing thousands and thousands of dollars.

 This happens because students who try to transfer credits and can’t basically end up paying twice for the same class.

-Find out how you can prevent losing money when transferring credits by watching the video below:
+Find out how you can prevent losing money when your college credits transfer by watching the video below: